 However, we should also be aware about an important criteria that the breeder is neither able to influence, nor to predict, namely mother nature.
 Even if the breeder does a rigorous selection, it will always be mother nature that will have the last word !

-As the well-being of my dogs is a priority, before I plan a litter with a bitch, I always proceed to a complete veterinarian health check-up (blood test, gynecology, heart and other vital organs) in order to confirm that her health alows it.
+As the well-being of my dogs is a priority, before I plan a litter with a bitch, I always proceed to a complete veterinarian health check-up (blood test, gynaecology, heart and other vital organs) in order to confirm that her health allows it.

 The puppies will move to their new families at the earliest after eight weeks age, dewormed, vaccinated, identified, with FCI pedigree, passport and veterinary certificate of good health.

 My kennel has all the legal permits currently in force in Luxembourg.
 It has been controlled by the Veterinarian Services Administration and is authorised by the Ministry of Agriculture, Viticulture and Rural Development.
 It is officially recognized and respects the regulations given by the Fédération Cynologique Internationale and the Fédération Cynologique Luxembourgeoise.
 Every litter is controlled twice by the concerned Central and member of the Fédération Cynologique Luxembourgeoise.
 The first control is done within the ten first days after birth and the second five days after identification, vaccins and certification of good health by a veterinarian.